tekian/cargo-deltabuild/README.md

 - Dynamic file paths computed at runtime
 - Conditional compilation dependencies
 - Other dependencies not captured by the heuristics

+**Note**: Use trip wire patterns for critical files that should trigger full rebuilds when changed (e.g., workspace configuration, build scripts).

 ## Example